hardin47/website/Math154/_book/06-bootstrap.md

-## 10/8/19 Agenda {#Oct8}
-1. Review: logic of confidence intervals
-2. Logic of bootstrapping (resample from the sample *with* replacement)
-3. BS SE of a statistic

 ## Introduction

 As we did with permutation tests, we are going to use random samples to describe the population (assuming we have a simple random sample).

-Main idea:  we will be able to estimate the **variability** of our estimator (difference in medians, ordinary least square with non-normal errors, etc.).
+Main idea:  we will be able to estimate the **variability** of the estimator (difference in medians, ordinary least square with non-normal errors, etc.).

 * It's not so strange to get $\hat{\theta}$ and SE($\hat{\theta}$) from the data (consider $\hat{p}$ & $\sqrt{\hat{p}(1-\hat{p})/n}$ and $\overline{X}$ & $s/\sqrt{n}$).
 * We'll only consider confidence intervals for now.